 I have a confession.
-I had never had a poke cake before this weekend and I decided I wanted to add one to my dessert recipes.
-So I made a Milky Way Poke Cake on Sunday.
-I saw so many recipes and I really wanted to make a Pina Colada Poke Cake, but I asked my kids which one they wanted and Milky Way Poke Cake was the winner.
+I had never had a poke cake before this weekend and I decided I wanted to add one to my dessert recipes section.
+So I made this Milky Way Poke Cake on Sunday.

 It only took two days for it to be completely gone.
-My kids asked the neighbors over and before I knew it, it was gone.
-The cake is super moist and I am sure all the different recipes are a little different.
-You can find some of my other desserts on my Easy Recipes page.
+My kids asked the neighbors over and before I knew it, the empty cake pan was in the sink.

 - 1 Box Chocolate Cake Mix plus ingredients it calls for